rockdisc/Book-of-Knowledge/1-Rough/Ch 2 Meeting.md

 "Doesn't matter," she remarked.
 "What's important now is if you know how those people died."

-"Clare," a voice from my left scolded softly.
-I turned to see an older gentleman wearing the same uniform as the lady sitting beside me.
-He has wavy, messy grey hair, and the same brown eyes
+"Claire," a voice from my left scolded softly.
+I turned to see an older gentleman wearing the same uniform as the lady, Claire, sitting beside me.
+He has wavy, messy grey hair, and the same brown eyes as her.